-As a global network infrastructure, the Internet offers a vast innovation potential for new and emerging fields of applications, such as building automation systems, intelligent traffic optimisation or process engineering.
-The Advanced Networking Center offers companies industry-driven, applied research services with a focus on planning, development and supervision of reliable networks, particularly stable IP networks (Internet protocol networks).
+As a global network infrastructure, the Internet offers a vast innovation potential for new and emerging fields of applications, such as building automation systems, intelligent traffic optimisation and process engineering.
+The Advanced Networking Center offers industry-driven, applied research services with a focus on the planning, development and supervision of reliable networks, particularly stable IP networks (Internet protocol networks).

 Technologies & methods: reliable Internet and network technologies, data transmission security, Internet technologies for power grids, flexible communication solution, software-defined networking, network function virtualisation, testbeds, performance evaluation and monitoring of complex communication systems